 The dissertation (Chapter 1-5) must be prepared in compliance with the ESU Guide to Dissertation Presentation and the Publication Manual of the American Psychological Association (latest edition).
-Appendix E is a Dissertation Checklist that the student should use early in consultation with their committee and as often as is necessary before submission of the final copy of the complete dissertation to the ESU Graduate School.

 After the dissertation committee, the SLIM Dean, the Doctoral Program Director, and the Dean of ESU Graduate Studies have accepted the student's dissertation as ready for presentation, the student is required to present the results publicly.
 There will be no presentations scheduled for summer semester or inter-sessions.